ioanasilas/WeatherlyBlueApp/README.md

    This is where the magic starts.
 Just run it, and the app will appear.

 2. **Enter a City Name**
    On the main screen, type in the name of a city (default is Timișoara).
-But it should be accurate, it does not do shorthands.
+But it should be an accurate name, not a shorthand.

 3. **Get the Past Hour’s Temperature**
    The app uses two APIs: